Playwriting and Directing Cohort

 Michael Mobley (Playwriting)

-Michael Mobley is a second-year M.F.A in Theatre (Playwriting) candidate.
-He writes about the intimate and private lives of Black Americans throughout America’s past, present and future.
-Two of his one-acts were Regional Finalists for the John Cauble Award for Outstanding Short Play.
-His full-length play, Monsters had a reading/workshop at Quick Silver Theater Company and Prologue Theatre’s Foreword New Works Series.
+Michael Mobley writes about the intimate and private lives of Black Americans throughout America’s past, present, and future.
+He sometimes uses different genres to tell these stories.
+Writing about the inner lives of Black Americans allows him to shatter stereotypes and reveal a part of America that has been historically ignored and cast aside.
+His full-length play, Monsters, had a reading/workshop at Quick Silver Theater Company and Prologue Theatre’s Foreword New Works Series.
+It was placed 2nd in the Echo Theater Company’s New Play Competition and was a Featured Finalist for The Risk Theatre Modern Tragedy Competition.
 It was also a Finalist for the Seven Devils Playwrights Conference and The Playwrights Realm’s Scratchpad Series.
+His full-length, Feel Alive, was developed at Echo Theater Company and was a Semifinalist for the O’Neill’s National Playwrights Conference.
 He was also a Finalist for the Greenhouse Residency at SPACE on Ryder Farm and the Many Voices Fellowship at the Playwrights’ Center.
 His work has been supported by the Atlantic Center for the Arts and Echo Theater Company (National Young Playwrights in Residence Program 21-22).

 Plays